 - 10.3.59.
 During the extended Phase 1 survey an assessment was made of the potential of the quarry faces and trees within and immediately adjacent to the Development area to support roosting bats. - 10.3.60.
 The quarry faces are of negligible roosting potential, being of mudstone with no cracks, crevices, or other Potential Roost Features ("PRFs") suitable for roosting bats. - 10.3.61.
 Two trees were determined to have some potential to support roosting bats, an oak at Ordnance Survey grid reference SJ26941011 and an ash at SJ27001019.
 These were subsequently subject to a detailed survey in August 2018. - 10.3.62.
 Ground level inspections were carried out by Gareth Lang (survey licence S085345/1) in August 2018.
 Work was undertaken in suitable (dry) weather conditions, using binoculars and an endoscope where necessary to assess trees from the ground.
 For each tree deemed to have potential to support bats, the tree species, and a description of any PRF(s), including its height and aspect, were recorded.
 Where possible, PRFs were checked for evidence of use by bats, such as characteristic oil staining, scratch marks and droppings. - 10.3.63.
 The ash was classified as having low potential for roosting bats and the oak as having high potential. - 10.3.64.
-The oak was subsequently subject to a climbing inspection by bat licenced, qualified tree climbers.
-During the climbed inspection, the PRFs identified in the ground-based assessment were investigated to gain a more accurate baseline of information as to their suitability for bats and examined for evidence of bat use.
-No evidence of use by bats was recorded.
+The oak was subsequently subject to a climbing inspection by bat licenced, qualified tree climbers in July 2019During the climbed inspection, the PRFs identified in the ground-based assessment were investigated to gain a more accurate baseline of information as to their suitability for bats and examined for evidence of bat use. - 10.3.65.
+During the inspection individual PRF on the oak were downgraded to low and moderate potential In accordance with best practice guidance (Collins, 2016) the tree was inspected a second time on (20 August 2019).
+No evidence of bat use was recorded during either inspection.